LSSTDESC/CCL/README.md

     ```

 It is preferable to install `GSL` and `FFTW` on your system before building `CCL`
-but only necessary if you intend to link your own code against `CCL`, otherwise
+but only necessary if you want to properly install the C library, otherwise
 `CMake` will automatically download and build the missing requirements in order
 to compile `CCL`.